Trade directory · Sitka metro · Alaska

 Inspection Schedule

 Rough-in inspection before covering work, final inspection before energizing.
-24-48 hour notice required.
-Re-inspections incur additional fees.
+24-48 hour notice required for inspections.
+Additional inspections may be required for complex installations.

 §4